WAF Research Grant Initiative

 • Relevance of research to the stated architectural issues

-• Applicability to the Architectural profession and/or the broader design + build industry
+• Applicability to the architectural profession and/or the broader design and building industry

 • Innovation of the subject matter